Public Service Loan Forgiveness

 Step 2: Make sure you have Direct loans

-If your loans are NOT Direct loans, you will need to consolidate them
+If your loans are NOT Direct loans, you will need to consolidate the

 Certify Employment

-Your 120 total payments under the PSLF program will only count if you are employed with a qualifying employer while making payments.
-Employment will be verified by submitting the PSLF form periodically to MOHELA.
-We recommend submitting annually so that your payment count can update on MOHELA's website.
-A guide is here to
+Payments under the PSLF program will only count if you are employed with a qualifying employer.
+Employment will be verified by submitting the PSLF Form periodically.
+Guide here

 Income-Driven Payment Plan

-(Automatic IDR recertification of income and family size coming in 2024)
+UPDATE: Automatic IDR recertification of income and family size now available

 Apply